komoseid/phd-work/example/README.md

 ```

 ## Usage
-If cloning this repository you need to change the path
+If cloning this repository you need to change the path from
 ```python
     path = '/cluster/home/krisomos/example/'
 ```
-in line 42 of the script "examplescript.py".
+in line 42 of the script "examplescript.py" to the path where you store the *.nc and *.csv files from this repository.

 "examplescript.py" contains functions which is called in the end of the script
 ```python